sergevar/paulgrahamblog/cleaned/worked.md

 But if so there's no reason to suppose that this is the limit of the language that might be known to them.
 Presumably aliens need numbers and errors and I/O too.
 So it seems likely there exists at least one path out of McCarthy's Lisp along which discoveredness is preserved.

-Thanks to Trevor Blackwell, John Collison, Patrick Collison, Daniel Gackle, Ralph Hazell, Jessica Livingston, Robert Morris, and Harj Taggar for reading drafts of this.